How to support a friend who is feeling depressed

 What you can do to help

 Try to be a good listener and encourage your friend to talk.
+Talking to someone can be a big help.
+Even if they are not looking for advice, offering to listen to them can help them to share what they are experiencing.
 Read our article on being a good listener.

 Encourage your friend to seek help, by going to a doctor or perhaps going to a counsellor.
 If they are already receiving help, encourage them to keep appointments and be a listening ear if they want to talk about how things are going.
 If they have not looked for your help, you may want to encourage them to do so.
 Check out our article on visiting your GP for a mental health problem.

 Let your friend know you are there for them anytime they want to vent.
 Reassure them that they can say the same things over and over and you will still listen.
 Concentrate on listening as best as you can, rather than offering opinions or advice, as often people who are feeling depressed can find advice (even well intentioned) overwhelming.
 Having someone to listen to can be a tremendous help.
-For tips on how to be a good listener, click here.
+Get tips on how to be a good listener.